harfangk/harfangk.github.io/_drafts/2017-04-29-my-brief-foray-into-the-land-of-haskell-1.md

 * Haskell is wildly different from mainstream imperative languages.
 * Resources for learning Haskell are terrible in terms of beginner-friendliness.

-Well, I can't do anything about the first reason.
-But the second reason looked familiar.
+Well, I can't do anything about the first reason because that arises from the nature of Haskell.
+But the second reason sounded familiar.
 I've seen the same pattern back in college.
 A professor knowledgeable in her area can be terrible at teaching due to lack of training in pedagogy.
+Those who teach Haskell also tend to be quite intelligent, so I suspect they fall into the same trap.
 And I've already suffered from such professors in college, so I wasn't keen on subjecting myself to the same kind of torture again.
 I had to find a good guidance.

 Then I came upon an article titled [Functional Education](http://bitemyapp.com/posts/2014-12-31-functional-education.html) by @bitemyapp.
 The author discussed the problems in learning functional programming, and reviewed many existing resources for learning Haskell.
 I did not, and still do not, know enough to evaluate his review.
 But he sounded rational enough that I decided to follow his recommendation.